ivaaaan/mira/examples/epic.md

 # Create a tool that can convert Markdown text to Jira issues

 We want to create a CLI tool that can convert Markdown outline to Jira issues.
 Each heading in Markdown text will represent an issue in Jira.
 Nesting of issues can be achieved by using levels of Markdown heading.
-We the future versions we will also add support for labels.
+The future versions we will also add support for labels.

+* Hello world!
+* Test
+* TEst

 ## Create a skeleton of the project